Smart Meter phone intergration

 Smart meter installation costs

-It’s important to enquire with each energy provider as to how they charge for smart meters, as well as any ongoing expenses associated with the device.
-Some electricity retailers will wear the upfront costs of a smart meter – including installation – then add a lump sum to the next energy bill or over a few billing periods.
 Other energy retailers may offer free smart meter installation as part of a deal or promotion, but be wary of hidden costs.
-For example, while the energy retailer may waive installation costs, they could then increase their usage rates instead.
-That’s why it’s vital to always read the contract’s fine print.
+For example, while the energy retailer may waive installation costs, they could increase their usage rates instead.
+That’s why it’s vital to always read the fine print on their energy price fact sheets.

-Please note that each electricity provider will charge differently and will also charge differently depending on location of service.
+Please note that each electricity provider will charge differently for reasons such as the location of service.

 What does a smart meter do?

-Also known as a digital or advanced meter, a smart meter records your household’s electricity usage in 30-minute intervals by using real-time technology.
-Smart meters send this data wirelessly to your energy retailer, allowing you to receive constant updates of your energy consumption, which can be useful in monitoring usage habits to help save money on power bills.
+3. This information allows you to receive constant updates on your energy consumption, which can be useful in monitoring usage habits to help save money on power bills.

 Are smart meter readings accurate?

 Unlike conventional meter readings where a contractor would physically record your energy consumption, smart meters send real-time data to your electricity and gas retailer for an accurate reading.
-In fact, most smart meters send recordings of your usage data every half hour, meaning you have access to constantly updated information.
+With most smart meters, you have access to constantly updated information.

 Smart meters are comparable to internet banking.
 Before internet banking, accessing bank account information was only possible via physically attending the bank or calling a teller.
-With the arrival of banking apps and the internet, customers can log-in to their account from smartphones, tablets or computers.
-This is essentially what smart meter technology has achieved with energy – it has given the convenience of monitoring overheads within the comfort of home.
+With the arrival of banking apps and the internet, customers can log in to their accounts from smartphones, tablets or computers.
+This is essentially what smart meter technology has achieved with energy – it has given the convenience of monitoring overheads within the comforts of your own home.

 While there are no guarantees a smart meter will save money on energy, it can help identify where and when electricity usage is at its peak.
 Much like online banking, being able to see live data of energy usage can help to keep electricity users more accountable, particularly those trying to save.